HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 Federal registrations

 Generally, most tax forms filed with the Internal Revenue Service will require the use of an Employer Identification Number or EIN.
 You can obtain this number by filing Form SS-4 with the IRS.
-If you need an EIN immediately, the IRS will issue you one over the phone but you must still complete and mail the Form SS-4 in order to validate the EIN number they assign to you.
-Generally, to avoid confusion, it is best to file for your EIN number as soon as possible.
+Generally, it is best to file for your EIN number as soon as possible after creating your new business.

 State registrations